HB 2488-7 addresses equity in land use

 In 2010, 350 called for a Global Work Party.
 I was part of a volunteer crew at a community garden on the grounds of a community center.
 Another group of volunteers was retrofitting the center for energy efficiency, so we all worked side by side that day.

-A few of us, along with others from Oregon, went to the 400,000 strong People’s Climate March in New York City on September 21, 2014.
-Others participated in related events in Portland and Salem along with several hundred thousand people around the world.
-All over the world people marched behind the banner of climate justice.
+A few of us, along with others from Oregon, went to the 400,000-strong People’s Climate March in New York City on September 21, 2014.
+Others participated in related events in Portland and Salem, along with several hundred thousand people around the world.
+All around the world, people marched behind the banner of climate justice.

-Members of 350 chapters and other climate action groups in the Pacific NW held three days of activities at Anacortes, WA near two oil refineries.
-Break Free PNW included a march and rally alongside the refineries led by local Native Ameiican tribes and incorporating a water blessing.
+Members of 350 chapters and other climate action groups in the Pacific Northwest held three days of activities at Anacortes, Washington, near two oil refineries.
+Break Free PNW included a march and rally alongside the refineries led by local Native American tribes and incorporating a water blessing.
 Educational workshops took place at the campground where many participants stayed and in a downtown hall for local residents.
 Along with about two hundred people from around the region, I camped out on the rail line to block oil trains from entering the refineries.
-We were there from Friday evening until Sunday morning when a Washington State Trooper Swat Team rousted us out at 5:00 am.
+We were there from Friday evening until Sunday morning when a Washington State trooper swat team rousted us out at 5 a.m.
 Fifty-two of us were arrested.
 We go to trial in March 2017.

-With the recent election of Donald Trump I feel like we have gone through the looking glass into a surreal and frightening world we do not yet understand.
-But as I told a friend, I also feel fortunate to be wrapped up in such a strong, supportive organization with the core values that the world desparately needs right now and with the resolve and experience to fight for those values with bold creative non-violent strategies.
-That too is the magic of 350.
+With the recent election of Donald Trump, I feel like we have gone through the looking glass into a surreal and frightening world we do not yet understand.
+But as I told a friend, I also feel fortunate to be wrapped up in such a strong, supportive organization with the core values that the world desperately needs right now and with the resolve and experience to fight for those values with bold, creative non-violent strategies.
+That, too, is the magic of 350.

-*As you can see by the little chart at the bottom of each page here, we are now over 400 ppm of CO2.
-That chart, called the Keeling curve for Ralph Keeling who began measuring CO2 at Mauna Loa, HI in 1958, is a live link to the Mauna Loa measuring station maintained by the Scripps Oceanographic Institute.
+*As you can see by the chart below, we are now over 400 ppm of CO2.
+That chart, called the Keeling Curve for Ralph Keeling who began measuring CO2 at Mauna Loa, Hawaii in 1958, is a live link to the Mauna Loa measuring station maintained by the Scripps Oceanographic Institute.
 Scripps updates it every few days.
-The squiggle in the overall upward trend comes with the changing seasons: vegetation on the greater land mass in the Northern Hemisphere absorbs CO2 in spring and summer when crops grow and trees are in leaf and then stops taking up CO2 in fall and winter.
+The squiggle in the overall upward trend comes with the changing seasons: vegetation on the greater land mass in the Northern Hemisphere absorbs CO2 in spring and summer when crops grow and trees are in leaf, and then stops taking up CO2 in fall and winter.
 This has been called “the respiration of the planet.”